The Limits of Lifestyle: Why Healthy Habits Alone May Not Protect Your Retirement Years

 • Requires vitamin D sufficiency (>30 ng/mL) for optimal HMB effectiveness

 A 12-month study showed that 3g/day of HMB, combined with 2,000 IU/day of vitamin D3, helped non-exercising older adults maintain functional abilities comparable to those achieved through resistance training.
-This is particularly valuable for the substantial population that is unable or unwilling to exercise regularly, offering a pharmaceutical bridge to preserve muscle function that lifestyle alone cannot maintain in advancing age.
+This is particularly valuable for the substantial population that is unable or unwilling to exercise regularly, offering a pharmaceutical bridge to preserve muscle function that lifestyle alone cannot maintain in the aging process.

 The Synergy Solution: Combining Approaches

-The most promising strategy combines the foundational benefits of lifestyle with targeted pharmaceutical and nutraceutical interventions:
+The most promising strategy combines foundational lifestyle benefits with targeted pharmaceutical and nutraceutical interventions:

 • Enhanced cellular repair: While exercise stimulates autophagy, combining it with rapamycin may amplify cellular cleanup to levels impossible through lifestyle alone.